foozio/ferritedb/SECURITY.md

 ---

 Security is a shared responsibility.
-By following these guidelines and reporting vulnerabilities responsibly, we can keep RustBase secure for everyone.
+By following these guidelines and reporting vulnerabilities responsibly, we can keep FerriteDB secure for everyone.